bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 ### Defining components

-To define a component type, we simply implement the [`Component`] trait to a Rust type of our choice.
+To define a component type, we simply implement the [`Component`] trait for a Rust type of our choice.
-You will almost always want to use the `#[derive(Component)]` macro to do this for you; which quickly and reliably generates the correct trait code for the trait.
+You will almost always want to use the `#[derive(Component)]` macro to do this for you; which quickly and reliably generates the correct trait implementation.
 Any underlying component data must be `Send + Sync + 'static` (enforced by the [trait bounds](https://doc.rust-lang.org/book/ch10-02-traits.html#trait-bound-syntax) on [`Component`]).
 This ensures that the data can be sent across the threads safely and allows our [type reflection tools](https://github.com/bevyengine/bevy/tree/main/crates/bevy_reflect) to work correctly.